MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-skill-document-intelligence-layout.md

 The **Document Layout** skill analyzes a document to extract regions of interest and their inter-relationships to produce a syntactical representation of the document in Markdown format.
 This skill uses the [Document Intelligence layout model](/azure/ai-services/document-intelligence/concept-layout) provided in [Azure AI Document Intelligence](/azure/ai-services/document-intelligence/overview).

 This article is the reference documentation for the Document Layout skill.
+For more information about usage, see [Structure-aware chunking and vectorization ](search-how-to-semantic-chunking.md).

 The **Document Layout** skill calls the [Document Intelligence Public preview version 2024-07-31-preview](/rest/api/aiservices/operation-groups?view=rest-aiservices-v4.0%20(2024-07-31-preview)&preserve-view=true).
 It's currently only available in the following Azure regions: